-The light will come on when the ignition key is turned to "ON", and will go off after about a few seconds.
+The light will come on when the engine switch is turned to the "ON" position, and will go off after about a few seconds.

-If the warning light does not come on when the ignition key is turned to "ON", contact your Toyota dealer to service the vehicle.
+If the warning light does not come on when the engine switch is turned to the "ON" position, contact your Toyota dealer to service the vehicle.